zzxxuu/cse15l-lab-reports/Tutorial for future me.md

 ![Image](截屏2022-04-09 上午12.48.49.png)

 * There are more than one way to optimize this remote running.
 First, I made OtherMain.java instead of editing WhereAmI.java directly.
+* Then, use scp to move it to the server
+* log in using ssh, and complie and run OtherMain.java there.